kindservices/logic-first.g8/README.md

 docker run -it --rm -v ${PWD}:/app -w /app hseeberger/scala-sbt:8u222_1.3.5_2.13.1 sbt new kindservices/logic-first.g8
 ```

 And fill in the prompts (or accept the defaults), then follow the generated README.md.

+# Motivation

+Logic-first is about taking the [agile manifesto](https://agilemanifesto.org/) "Working software over comprehensive documentation" to the next level.

+Rather than starting with architecture diagrams which need to be kept in-sync with the working software, logic-first
+generates architecture diagrams _from_ working software.
+This way you:

+ 1) eliminate drift: architecture HAS to be in-sync with code.
+If the code changes, the diagrams change
+ 2) have diagrams for every scenario - not just 'happy path'
+ 3) tighten the feedback-loop between design, implementation and data (i.e. test scenarios)
+ 4) decouple the logic from specifics. logic-first projects are about APIs, design and data-flows.
+The actual writing to databases/putting on queues/etc is done in a separate project, the same as with 'contract-first' development

 ## Working on this template: